smucclaw/documentation/docs/output.rst

 - answers questions about a rule
 - eventually proceeds to an Outcome tab which displays thee result

-The technical contribution of this codebase is to show how the business logic and user interface content can be abstracted away from UI development.
+The technical contribution of this codebase is to show how the business logic and user interface content can be abstracted away from
+UI development.

 The upstream encoding of the policy contract in the L4 language is the single source of truth for the user interface form elements and the business logic.

 Accordingly, this code base relies heavily on a JSON Schema extracted from upstream L4 to configure a JSON Forms UI flow.

-Together with a custom UI Schema, that JSON Forms UI flow controls a user interface session, and produces a JSON object containing the results of the user filling the form -- `form_data`.
+Together with a custom UI Schema, that JSON Forms UI flow controls a user interface session, and produces a JSON object containing the results of the user filling in the form -- `form_data`.

 That `form_data` JSON object is fed to a logic engine back-end which returns calculations about claims coverage.

 Those calculations are displayed in the UI as the "final answer".
 This display is organized in a table structurally similar to a shopping cart with items and modifiers adding up to a total sum.

 The data flow information architecture of the concrete policy contract implemented in this web app is available at [TODO: link to data flow generated in sidebar]

-This document gives detailed developer guidance for the JSON schemas mentioned above and the API to the logic engine back-end.

 ---
 # Form Generation